FYCOMPA received

 were

-given a dose reduction1,
+given a dose reduction.1,

 *Median number of seizures per 28 days.
 Patients had more than 5 partial-onset seizures during the 6-week baseline period.
-50% were taking at least 1 AED known to induce CYP3A4 (eg. Carbamazepine, oxcarbazepine, or phenytoin).1
+50% were taking at least 1 AED known to induce CYP3A4 (eg. carbamazepine, oxcarbazepine, or phenytoin).1

 Once-daily perampanel at 8 mg or 12 mg (Study 304 and Study 305) or at 2 mg, 4 mg, or 8 mg (Study 306).2-4